Collaborator includes a server component, and a variety of clients, 3rd-party integrations, and client protocols.

-The web browser client is used by entering an external URL in a web browser to connect to the Collaborator server.
+The Web Client is used by entering an external URL in a web browser to connect to the Collaborator server.
 This is where most of the review will take place, where you edit, view, configure the reviews.
 The Web Client supports any modern browser.

 Developers will typically install the cross-platform client.
 This tool includes a Command-Line Client that lets you upload local files (and file-changes) into new and existing reviews.
 The Command-Line Client also includes scripting commands for implementing custom behavior and integrating with external systems.

 There are many reasons why you might want to integrate Collaborator with other systems.
 An issue-tracker integration point might let you synchronize Collaborator "defects" with issue-tracker "issues," or you might want to mirror review data (metrics/comments/file-differences) into the associated ticket.
 A reporting integration point might let you mirror Collaborator metrics into your existing reporting system (examples: defects/kLOC, defects/man-hour, kLOC/man-hour, number of defects found of different types or severities, etc).

 The cross-platform client install includes a graphical client to complement the web-based user interface already provided by the server.
 The GUI Client is a cross-platform client available for Windows, Mac, and Unix/Linux users.

 The Eclipse Plug-in gives users the ability to upload files and perform reviews from within any Eclipse-based application.
 A variety of applications are supported.

 The Visual Studio Extension gives users the ability to upload files and perform reviews from within Microsoft Visual Studio.